-Telanagana TS ICET result 2018 : Results to be announced soon at icet.tsche.ac.in
+TS ICET result 2018: Results expected today, check at icet.tsche.ac.in

 Rank card release: Second week of June 2018

-Counseling starts: First week of July 2018
+Counselling starts: First week of July 2018

 TSICET 2018 allotment result: July 2018